xipki/xipki/README.md

 - For CA, OCSP Responder and Key Tool
   - API to resolve password
   - Embedded support of PBE (password based encryption) password resolver
-     - All passwords are encrypted by the master password
+     - All passwords can be encrypted by the master password
-  - Embedded support of OBF (the same one as in jetty) password resolver
+  - Embedded support of OBF (as in jetty) password resolver

 Version
 ----